Daniel-Griffiths/firebite/README.md

 # FireBite

 An api driven music manager written in React.
+This was made for my code test at https://intech.ventures/ 😎

 ![App Image](screenshot.png)